When the American pop star Prince died in April 2016, fans across the world mourned his unexpected passing with tributes and memorials.

 - Guardianship for your minor children

-- The people who will receive your assets after you pass away are your beneficiaries.
-Make sure to include specific language if you wish to leave items to godchildren, pets, friends, your church or nonprofit charities, and any other beneficiaries who are not family members.
+- The people or nonprofit organizations who will receive your assets after you pass away are your beneficiaries.
+Make sure to include specific language if you wish to leave items to godchildren, pets, friends, or nonprofit charities, and any other beneficiaries who are not family members.

 Different forms may be required to create a will depending on where you live.
-A form may need to be signed by at least one witness, and some states require a notarized signature.
+A form may need to be signed by at least one or two witnesses, and some states require a notarized signature.

 You can look up your state’s specific last will and testament laws on the state’s website.